Saxophone: Unusual variants

 Interest in two 1920s variants was revived by jazz musician Rahsaan Roland Kirk, who called his straight Buescher alto a Stritch and his Saxello a Manzello.
 The Buescher straight alto was a production instrument while the manzello was in fact a Saxello with a custom-made large bell and modified keywork.
 More recently, the mezzo-soprano, or a modern variant of it, came into use by jazz musicians Anthony Braxton, James Carter, Vinny Golia, and Joe Lovano.

 Some of the 1920s experimental designs, in addition to the Saxello, provide the basis for similar instruments produced during the modern era.
 Straight altos and tenors have been revived by Keilwerth, L.A.
-Sax and Sax Dakota USA.
+Sax, and Sax Dakota USA.
 A mezzo-soprano in the key of G has been produced by Danish woodwind technician Peter Jessen, most notably played by Joe Lovano.
-This instrument is more in the timbral quality of Bb soprano saxophone.
+This instrument has more the timbral quality of Bb soprano saxophone.

-The Contralto saxophone, similar in size to the orchestral C-melody, was developed in the late 20th century by California instrument maker Jim Schmidt.
+The Contralto saxophone, similar in size to the orchestral C melody, was developed in the late 20th century by California instrument maker Jim Schmidt.
 This instrument has a larger bore and a new fingering system, and does not resemble the orchestral instrument except for its key and register.